abz-conf/abz-conf.github.io/.github/src/content/site/2025/Workshop.md

 If you are interested in giving a presentation at the workshop, we encourage you to send a short abstract (1 or 2 pages of PDF) to Fabian.Vu@hhu.de by <b>May 10th 2025</b> (but ideally as soon as possible).

+We already have the following invited talks confirmed:

+Marie Farrell.
+Sharper Specs for Smarter Drones: Formalising Requirements with FRET.
+- Abstract: In this talk I will summarise our recent work on formalising requirements for an autonomous tilt-rotor drone in the ProVANT Emergentia research project.
+I will describe the process of formalising the natural-language requirements using NASA's Formal Requirements Elicitation Tool (FRET).
+I will present the progress made in each of the four sequential iterations of the requirements set as new information was elicited and incorporated.

+Thierry Lecomte.
+Introducing Feasible Safety to Autonomous Firefighting Drone.
+- Abstract: We are presenting the formalization of the safety function of an autonomous aerial firefighting drone, from its system level RoboSim modelling to its implementation in B on a safety computer.
+The safety function implies a return to the base in case of power shortage or loss of communication with the base.
+The presentation provides a bird view on the overall experiment with a focus on the technical analyses and low-level formal modeling.